- March 18, 1937

-Donohue was born in New Jersey on 18th of March, 1937, and became involved in racing as a senior at college.
+Donohue was born in New Jersey on March 18, 1937, and became involved in racing as a senior at college.
 He was just 22 years old when he had won his first race, a local hill climb.
 In 1959, Donohue graduated from Brown University with a bachelor’s degree in mechanical engineering.

 Ford Motor Company immediately signed the young Donohue and gave him one of their GT40 cars.
 He was set to make a debut at 24 Hours of Le Mans, driving alongside Hansgen, but his close friend died during the testing of GT40.
 Previously, they were good at 24 Hours of Daytona where they finished third, while at 12 Hours of Sebring they finished second.

 In the year of 1966, Roger Penske contacted Donohue to drive for him.
 After a couple of ups and downs, in 1967, Mark Donohue finally shone driving Penske’s brand new Lola T70 Spyder in the United States Road Racing Championship.